 “Camping with no more than three tents is allowed on uncultivated ground for a single night, unless the landowner has posted a notice to the contrary.
 However, campers should always use designated campsites where they do exist.
 Do not camp close to farms without permission.
 If a group of more than three tents is involved, these campers must seek permission from the landowner before setting up camp outside marked campsite areas.” – Environment Agency of Iceland

 So, in a nutshell, if there’s no sign and the land isn’t being used to grow crops, you can camp for a single night before you need to move on.
 You'll need to get permission from the landowner if you plan to camp near a private home or farm, stay for longer than one night, pitch more than three tents, or use camper vans or trailers outside organized campsites.
 It's also important that you don’t just drive your car off-road, as you can damage the fragile environment.

 If you are camping in Iceland, it’s important that you respect both the environment and the people.
-There are plenty of gorgeous wild camping spots dotted across the country and, of course, there are also designated camping spots where you can often stay for free during low season.
+Though wild camping is generally not permitted, there are plenty of gorgeous, designated camping spots all over the country.

 If you can afford it, a campervan is by the far the best way to explore Iceland.
 With a campervan, you can sleep soundly even if the weather turns.
 We strongly recommend downloading the free offline maps app, maps.me, to ensure you don’t get lost while on the road.

 If you are exploring Iceland on a budget and you will be camping, self-driving or hitchhiking, it’s important that you do plan ahead.
 Weather conditions in Iceland can change in an instant and if you are caught out without the right gear you can find yourself in a very dangerous situation.
 Follow our top tips for camping safely and responsibly in Iceland.